Linear Production Games with Non-transferable Utilities: Case Study: Frequency Setting in the Chicago Bus System

 In Figure~\ref{fig: welfare} we further examine the social welfare implications of cooperation as Algorithm~\ref{alg: algorithm} progresses.
 Naturally, the maximin social welfare is higher under the maximin service goal \eqref{eq: maximin} than it is under the utilitarian service goal \eqref{eq: utilitarian}, as shown in Figure~\ref{fig: maximin welfare}.
 The counterpart effect on the utilitarian social welfare is shown in Figure~\ref{fig: utilitarian welfare}.
 More importantly, the figures show that cooperation has a negative effect on the intended design goal, as shown by the decreasing maximin social welfare in Figure~\ref{fig: maximin welfare} and the decreasing utilitarian social welfare in Figure~\ref{fig: utilitarian welfare}.
 However, we stress that this kind of (possibly counterintuitive) tradeoff is necessary for a successful deployment: neglecting cooperation risks coalitional opposition, as in the real-world examples from Section~\ref{sec: motivating example}.
 In this sense, \eqref{eq: utilitarian} and \eqref{eq: maximin} without cooperation are not practically attainable benchmarks.

-Lastly, in Figure~\ref{fig: epsilon} we consider whether the final service plans after $100$ iterations of our implementation of Algorithm~\ref{alg: algorithm} result in core utilities.
+In Figure~\ref{fig: eps} we consider whether the final service plans after $100$ iterations of our implementation of Algorithm~\ref{alg: algorithm} result in core utilities.
 While the objective values in Figures~\ref{fig: maximin welfare} and \ref{fig: utilitarian welfare} appear to become static after this many iterations, a closer look into the multiplicative least objections $\epsilon(u^*)$ observed throughout the execution of the algorithm reveals this to be much more subtle.
-For both the maximin and utilitarian service goals, the largest least objections obtained from \eqref{eq: membership} at timeout decrease sharply for the first $20$-$30$ iterations of the algorithm.
-This indicates that, after a few iterations, the solver starts needing longer to find blocking coalitions with large least objections.
-However, the incumbent solutions are not formally in the core as the solver continues to find blocking coalitions with multiplicative objections in the neighborhood of $2$.
+For both the maximin and utilitarian service goals, the largest least objections obtained from \eqref{eq: membership} decrease sharply for the first $20$-$30$ iterations of the algorithm.
+However, the solutions in subsequent iterations are not formally in the core, as the solver continues to find blocking coalitions with multiplicative objections in the neighborhood of $1.5$ for the maximin service goal and $2$ for the utilitarian service goal.
 At this stage, the effectiveness of new cuts appears to stall.
-The multiplicative least objections observed for the utilitarian service goal are generally greater than those observed for the maximin service goal because, as noted in Figure~\ref{fig: utilitarian distributive implications}, the former offers negligible service to the vast majority of riders.
-This exposes such service plans to easily-discernible coalitional opposition.

-Computational convergence difficulties such as those in Figure~\ref{fig: epsilon} can arise in pure cutting plane algorithms as cuts become increasingly parallel and numerically unstable.
-In Figure~\ref{fig: kappa} we show that this is indeed the case for our implementation of Algorithm~\ref{alg: algorithm}, as reflected by the condition numbers of the basis matrices observed throughout its execution.
-Since these matrices play a fundamental role in the generation of intersection cuts \eqref{eq: lambda_r}, these numerical challenges affect not only the linear programming solver, but crucially our practical ability to generate new cuts.
+Computational convergence difficulties such as those in Figure~\ref{fig: eps} arise in pure cutting plane algorithms as cuts become increasingly parallel and numerically unstable.
+In Figure~\ref{fig: kappa} in the Appendix we show that this is indeed the case for our implementation of Algorithm~\ref{alg: algorithm}, as reflected by the condition numbers of the basis matrices observed throughout its execution.
+Since these matrices play a fundamental role in the generation of intersection cuts \eqref{eq: zeta_r}, these numerical challenges affect not only the linear programming solver, but crucially our practical ability to generate new cuts.